streamich/react-use/docs/useAudio.md

 ```

 `audio` is React's `<audio>` element that you have to insert somewhere in your
-render tree, for example
+render tree, for example:

 ```jsx
 <div>{audio}</div>
 ```

-`state` represents the state of the audio and the the following shape
+`state` tracks the state of the audio and has the following shape:

 ```json
 {